saturnlighting/literature-review/README.md

 The review answers the following questions:

-1.- To what extent does darkness influence active travel uptake?
+1.- To what extent does darkness influence active travel behaviour?

-2.- To what extent is darkness associated with an increased risk of road crash among active travellers?
+2.- To what extent is darkness associated with an increased risk of road collision among active travellers?

-3.- To what extent does darkness increase fear or risk among active travellers of being a victim of crime?
+3.- To what extent does darkness increase fear or risk of being a victim of crime among active travellers?

 4.- Is the association between active travel and darkness the same between different groups?

-5.- What type of street lighting is the most suitable for active travel to increase and be safer?
+5.- What type of road lighting is the most suitable for active travel to increase and be safer?

 This review focuses on road and/or ambient lighting and does not include studies on safety lighting equipment for pedestrians or cyclists, such